eylonmiz/react-agent/README.md

 ```bash
 Read the instructions and change the example component to the component you generated
 ```
-9. Read Project Customization Section
+9. Read the Project Customization Section
 ```bash
 Read the Project Customization Section to learn how to customize and operate the project
 ```

 ## 📚 Documentation
 - <a href="https://docs.reactagent.io">Docs Website</a>
-- Some Docs and architecture in architecture folder
+- Some Docs and architecture in the architecture folder
 - <a href="https://github.com/eylonmiz/react-agent/blob/main/arch.md">Feature Flow</a>
 - <a href="https://github.com/eylonmiz/react-agent/blob/main/architecture/Design%20Document%20Overview.md">Raw Design Docs</a>
 - <a href="https://github.com/eylonmiz/react-agent/blob/main/personal-note.md">Personal Note</a>